syncfusion-content/wpf-docs/wpf/Smith-Chart/Legend.md

 ---
 layout: post
 title: Legend in WPF Smith Chart control | Syncfusion
-description: Learn here all about Legend support in Syncfusion WPF Smith Chart (SfSmithChart) control and more.
+description: Learn here all about Legend support in Syncfusion WPF Smith Chart (SfSmithChart) control, its elements and more.
 platform: wpf
 control: SfSmithChart
 documentation: ug